jvoisin/snuffleupagus/doc/source/config.rst

 .. warning::

-  If you configure Snuffleupagus incorrectly, you could break your website.
+  If you configure Snuffleupagus incorrectly, your website *might* not work correctly until either you fix your configuration, or revert your changes altogether.

   It's up to you to understand the :doc:`features <features>`, read the present documentation about how to configure them, evaluate your threat model and write your configuration file accordingly.